Michael Vance was born in Oklahoma City, Oklahoma.

-Michael Vance has been published in dozens of magazines and as a syndicated columnist and cartoonist in over 500 newspapers.
-His history book, Forbidden Adventures, The History of the American Comics Group, has been called a benchmark in comics history.
-His magazine work has been published in seven countries, he briefly ghosted an internationally syndicated comic strip, and his own strip for five years called Holiday Out was reprinted as a comic book.
+He was first published in "The Professor’s Story Hour" chapbook at the age of eleven.
+He has been published in dozens of magazines and as a syndicated columnist and cartoonist in over 500 newspapers.
+His history book, Forbidden Adventure, The History of the American Comics Group, has been called a “benchmark in comics history”.
+It was reprinted in Alter Ego magazine #s 61 & 62.

-Vance also created the Oklahoma Cartoonists Collection housed in the Toy and Action Figure Museum in Paula Valley, Oklahoma, and was a keynote speaker at the Uncanny Adventures of 0kie Cartoonists exhibit at the Oklahoma Historical Museum in Oklahoma City.
+Vance also created the Oklahoma Cartoonists Collection housed in the Toy and Action Figure Museum in Pauls Valley, Oklahoma, and was a keynote speaker at the “Uncanny Adventures of Okie Cartoonists” exhibit at the Oklahoma Historical Museum in Oklahoma City.
+He is a Christian.